 • Not so much of a writer, but you are great at having conversations? – you could think about starting with your own podcast.

 Ideally, it would be smart to choose at least two platforms – if you build the business on just one platform, and, in the worst-case scenario, it goes bankrupt, there’s a risk of you losing basically everything (think we all know what happened to Vine).
-For example, if you end up starting your influencer path on Instagram, you could consider creating a website or a LinkedIn account to use as an additional platform for your brand.
+For example, if you end up starting your social media influencer path, you could consider creating a website or a LinkedIn account to use as an additional platform for your brand.

-If you have already started with your new desirable career, but it’s not going well, maybe you are not focused on the right platform?
+If you have already started with your new desirable career, but it’s not going well, maybe you are not focused on the right social media platform.

 3. Set up your Instagram profile